claysicle/sporadic_publications/src/site/notes/Sporadic Publications/Sporadic Publications.md

 ## Welcome to Sporadic Publications!

-This is a site that I have made for publishing my own work.
+This is a site that I have made for publishing my written work.
 I am [[Sporadic Publications/Authors/Claysicle\|Claysicle]].
 [[Sporadic Publications/Sporadic Publications\|Sporadic Publications]] is can be roughly organized into various collections, which will be presented herewithin.
 # Collection One: [[Sporadic Publications/Works/Essays/Essays On Invisibilities/Essays on Invisibilities\|Essays on Invisibilities]]